• Skip to primary navigation

 • Leontyne Price – opera great Leonytne Price sang “O Holy Night” on Volume 7 as well as many other selections.
 Her beautiful voice soars on “O Holy Night”, making Volume 7 a very popular one in the series.

-• Rise Stevens – another famous opera singer recorded Christmas music in the Firestone series, adding her famous voice to “What Child Is This” on Volume 1.
+• Rise Stevens – another famous opera singer recorded Christmas music in the series, adding her famous voice to “What Child Is This” on Volume 1.

 Guest conductors in the series included Andre Previn, best known as a jazz pianist but an excellent conductor and composer too.
 The Columbus Boys Choir and other choirs also contributed to the series.
+The Vienna Choir Boys and The Young Americans also provided choral arrangements to Firestone Christmas Album 7 (The Vienna Choir Boys) and Firestone Christmas Album 4 (The Young Americans)

 Seven albums total were produced in the series.
 After the seven Firestone Christmas Albums, Firestone again produced some Christmas albums in the 1970s, featuring popular stars of the day.
 They were not branded with the Firestone logo except for a small sticker on the outer shrink wrap.

-Collecting Firestone Christmas Albums – Are They Out of Style?
+Are OId-Fashioned Christmas Albums Out of Style?

-Why collect old record albums like the Firestone Christmas records?
-For some of us, Christmas isn’t Christmas without listening to at least one of these record albums.
 Many people in the Baby Boomer and later generations had the Firestone record albums as their soundtrack playing while they opened their Christmas presents.
 Others simply long for Traditional Christmas music.
 Tired of weird renditions of old favorites, they turn to the Firestone Christmas albums for the good old-fashioned choir, soloist and orchestra they remember.

 Where to Find and Buy Firestone Christmas Albums